MooersLab/bash-whisper-transcription/README.md

 # Bash and Python functions to improve the transcription of audio files to text with OpenAI's whisper

 ## Introduction
-I transcribe audio files that I have generated during my daily commutes using a Digital Voice Recorder (DVR).
+I transcribe audio files generated during my daily commutes using a Digital Voice Recorder (DVR).
 DVRs work better than cell phones for capturing human speech at a distance.

 I could reuse previously issued commands in a terminal, but the bash function below makes this redundant task easier.